UniversalDependencies/docs/_includes/stats/sa/feat/Polite.md

 ## Treebank Statistics (UD_Sanskrit)

 This feature is language-specific.
-It occurs with 1 different values: `Pol`.
+It occurs with 1 different values: `Form`.

 9 tokens (1%) have a non-empty value of `Polite`.
 5 types (1%) occur at least once with a non-empty value of `Polite`.